ix-ax/axsharp/docfx/index.md

 ### Add package source

-To get early access to the packages from `IX` you will need to get access to a dedicated package feed hosted on GitHub.
+To get early access to the packages from `AX#` you will need to get access to a dedicated package feed hosted on GitHub.
 If you do not have a GitHub account please consider creating one by signing up at https://github.com.

 ~~~
 dotnet nuget add source --username GITHUBUSERNAME --password PAT  --store-password-in-clear-text --name gh-packages-ix-ax "https://nuget.pkg.github.com/ix-ax/index.json"